 Individual with Intellectual Disabilities/Individual Served by DDS.
 A person DDS determines is eligible to receive services and subsidies provided by DDS.

 Land Use Restriction.
-An agreement by a Developer (and, as required by DHCD, by the owner of the site on which the Eligible Project is located, if other than the Developer), running with the land for the benefit of the DHCD, DMH and DDS, and restricting a Project to use as Community-based Housing, or for funding under the FCF 5 Legislation, Community-based Housing or Supportive Housing, for Individuals with Mental Illness or Individuals with Intellectual Disabilities.
+An agreement by a Developer (and, as required by DHCD, by the owner of the site on which the Eligible Project is located, if other than the Developer), running with the land for the benefit of the DHCD, DMH and DDS, and restricting a Project to use as Community-based Housing, or for funding under the FCF 5 or FCF 6 Legislation, Community-based Housing or Supportive Housing, for Individuals with Mental Illness or Individuals with Intellectual Disabilities.
 Such agreement, as further described in 760 CMR 19.04(2)(f), shall include such terms and conditions as are imposed under the FCF Legislation and/or the FCF Guidelines or are otherwise required by DHCD, and shall be recorded and/or registered in the Registry of Deeds and/or Registry District of the Land Court where the Project is located.

 Lease-purchase Agreement.
 In the case of Projects funded under the Original FCF and FCF 2 Legislation, an agreement between the Developer and DCAM, as further described in 760 CMR 19.04(4), under which DCAM leases an Eligible Project for the benefit of DDS or DMH for 30 years.
 The Lease-purchase Agreement may be for a shorter period if the DCAM Commissioner, in consultation with DDS or DMH, as applicable, determines that the amortization of such agreement for a shorter period would be as cost-effective as a 30-year term.
 The Lease-purchase Agreement may be extended for up to ten years, if the DDS or DMH commissioner recommends an extension to DCAM to satisfy repayment of an FCF loan.
 The Lease-purchase Agreement may incorporate a Title Transfer Agreement.